Skip to contents

 # Test annotation syntax

-is_valid_put_annotation('#put id:"test", label:"Test Node"') # TRUE
+is_valid_put_annotation('# put id:"test", label:"Test Node"') # TRUE

-is_valid_put_annotation("#put invalid syntax") # FALSE
+is_valid_put_annotation("# put invalid syntax") # FALSE

 UUID Auto-Generation

-field, putior automatically generates a unique UUID:
+When you omit the id field, putior automatically generates a unique UUID:

 # Annotations without explicit IDs

-#put label:"Load Data", node_type:"input", output:"data.csv"
+# put label:"Load Data", node_type:"input", output:"data.csv"

-#put label:"Process Data", node_type:"process", input:"data.csv"
+# put label:"Process Data", node_type:"process", input:"data.csv"

 # Extract workflow - IDs will be auto-generated